Douglas Lake Member: Lithology

 The Douglas Lake Member is composed of a diverse set of sedimentary rocks, including rubble conglomerate, chert conglomerate, and black dolomite.
 In outcrops along the north shore of Lake Douglas, the chert conglomerate overlies the rubble conglomerate and both of which fill prehistoric sinkholes, called paleokarst, developed in upper surface of the Mascot Dolomite.
 Up to 10 m of black, fine-grained, thick-bedded dolomite fill two large, prehistoric sinkholes and grade upward almost imperceptibly into Lenoir Limestone.
-Such paleokarst depression fills, which are part of a regional uncomformity, are common throughout this region.
+Such paleokarst depression fills, which are part of a regional unconformity, are common throughout this region.
 They are generally included in the Lenoir Limestone as the Douglas Lake Member.

 At Douglas Dam, the Douglas Lake Member consists of three-part sequence of volcanic ash, conglomerate and shale and / or shaly dolomite that fill one of these ancient sinkholes developed in the Mascot Dolomite of the Knox Group.
 This prehistoric sinkhole varies between 18 and 27 m in with and is at least 45 m deep.
 The upper unit consisted of about 11 m of thin-bedded, slabby reworked volcanic ash and impure dolomite with green shale partings.
-The upper unit overlied a middle unit, which consisted of varve-like graded beds with concentrations of organic matter at their top and interlayered with recurrent layers and lenses of conglomerate and breccia.
+The upper unit overlaid a middle unit, which consisted of varve-like graded beds with concentrations of organic matter at their top and interlayered with recurrent layers and lenses of conglomerate and breccia.
 It is this unit from which all of the fossils were recovered.
 The lowest unit consisted of the lowest member is composed of 22 m of massive, blocky, fine-grained, pyroclastics without laminations.
 This exposure of the Douglas Lake Member was named the 33 beds in 1944.
 In 1955, the 33 beds were assigned to the Douglas Lake Member of the Lenoir Limestone.
 The 33 beds were completely excavated for construction of Douglas Dam by the Tennessee Valley Authority in 1942, but yielded articulated arthropod fossils including Chasmataspis and Douglasocaris.
-Fossil plant compressions from this unit reveal the variety of non-vascular plants which lived on land before Silurian evolution of vascular land plants.
+This kind of preservation by volcanic ash is paralleled by Silurian Herefordshire Lagerstätte.